What It Looks Like

 What changes the structure is the decision to make process ownership real: to give the people who understand the system the authority to describe it, maintain the description, and be held to what it says.
 That decision has always been available.
 The organisations described in this book have declined it because it requires moving authority from the people who control the narrative to the people who understand the system, and the people who control the narrative are generally the ones who would need to authorise the transfer.

-The economics of that refusal have shifted.
+The economics of refusing structural change have shifted.
 Explicit, machine-readable, versioned descriptions of how the organisation works are now cheaper to maintain than the social infrastructure required to sustain the alternative.
 This is already true.
 The cost of a process definition committed to a repository and validated weekly by an AI reader is lower than the cost of the meetings, the interpretive labour, the incident bridges, and the programme governance that organisations maintain in its absence.
+A process definition takes three weeks to write and twenty minutes a week to keep current; a single failed rewrite consumes four senior engineers for three years, which is several million euros once the salaries and the discarded work are counted.
+The comparison cannot yet be drawn to the euro across a whole organisation, but the direction of the asymmetry does not depend on that precision.

-The structural corrections described in this book require executive will sustained over years.
-Sponsors change roles.
-Boards lose patience.
-The coordination layer reassembles itself through individually reasonable requests.
-Every failure mode described in the preceding chapters is more common than the success.
+The structural corrections require executive will sustained over years.
+Sponsors change roles, boards lose patience, and the coordination layer reassembles itself through individually reasonable requests, so that every failure mode named in the preceding chapters is more common than the success.

-This book has not solved the political problem; it has made the political problem more expensive to ignore.
-The honest position is this: the structural model works when it is protected.
-It fails when it is not.
-Whether it is protected depends on whether the people with authority to protect it choose to do so, knowing that the choice will cost them political capital, knowing that the results will be visible before the results are good, and knowing that the alternative, which is to continue governing through narrative, is more comfortable in every period except the one where it stops working.
+The political problem remains unsolved; what has changed is that it is now more expensive to ignore.
+The structural model works when it is protected and fails when it is not, and whether it is protected depends on whether the people with authority to do so accept the cost: political capital spent, results visible before they are good, and an alternative that is more comfortable in every period except the one where it stops working.

 ...